First Time User? Enroll now.

 Home > Health Library > Listeriosis

-Listeriosis is food poisoning caused by eating foods contaminated with the Listeria monocytogenes ( L. monocytogenes) bacterium.
+Listeriosis is food poisoning caused by eating foods contaminated with the Listeria monocytogenes (L. monocytogenes) bacterium.
 In pregnant women, the infection can result in miscarriage, premature delivery, serious infection of the newborn, or even stillbirth.

 Listeriosis affects mainly pregnant women, newborns, the elderly, and adults with impaired immune systems.
 Healthy adults and children sometimes are infected with L. monocytogenes, but they rarely become seriously ill.
 Babies can be born with listeriosis if their mothers eat contaminated food during pregnancy.

-L. monocytogenes is found in soil and water.
+The bacteria that causes listeriosis (L. monocytogenes) is found in soil and water.

 The symptoms of listeriosis include fever, muscle aches, and sometimes nausea or diarrhea.
 If infection spreads to the nervous system, symptoms such as headache, stiff neck, confusion, loss of balance, or convulsions can occur.
-But infected pregnant women may experience only a mild, flu-like illness.

 Listeriosis is diagnosed based on a medical history and physical exam.
 Your doctor will ask you questions about your symptoms, foods you have recently eaten, and your work and home environments.
 A blood test or spinal fluid test may be done to confirm the diagnosis.